When Baby Arrives Early – How Employers Can Help

 Bereavement leave

-• offer extended unpaid leave
+• offer further extended unpaid leave

 • explore other sickness absence leave options